Regents' Policies

 Implementation

-• updates to the campus master plan for approval by the Board of Regents.
+Campus Plan Updates: Updates and/or amendments to the campus plan will be submitted for consideration and approval by the Board of Regents.

-A copy of the current approved campus master plan is on file in the Office of the Provost/Executive Vice President for Academic Affairs, the Office of the Executive Vice President for Administration/COO/CFO, and the Planning and Campus Development Department.
+A copy of the current approved campus plan is on file in the Office of the Provost/Executive Vice President for Academic Affairs, the Office of the Executive Vice President for Administration, and the Institutional Support Services Campus Planning Office.